puavo-org/puavo-os/parts/webmenu/docs/menujson.md

 ### `desktop`

-Menu item from .desktop file.
+Menu item from a .desktop file.
 It auto populates `name`, `description`, `command` and `osIcon` attributes.
 Any auto populated field can be overridden by specifying it directly to this object.
-If requested .desktop file is not found the item will not be displayed.
+If the requested .desktop file is not found the item will not be displayed.
 Respects the current locale.

-Desktop file locations are configured in [`config.json`][]
+Desktop file locations are configured in `config.json`

-  - `id`: {String, required} Name of the .desktop file
+  - `id`: {String, required} Name of the .desktop file without the extension

 ### `web`

-Open web link using `xdg-open`.
+Open web link using `xdg-open`

 Attributes